Boskloof Swemgat Guest FarmEnquire Now

 Why Stay Here?

-- Boskloof Swemgat's eight riverside self-catering cottages set in the tranquil farm landscape offer the ideal getaway from the hustle and bustle of everyday life.
-Explore the farm roads on foot or mountain bike, fish and swim in the unpolluted river and be awed by the stars in the clear night skies above you.
+Boskloof Swemgat's eight riverside cottages are set in tranquil farm landscape, and offer the ideal getaway from the hustle and bustle of everyday life.
+Explore the farm roads on foot or mountain bike, fish and swim in the unpolluted river and be awed by the stars in the clear skies at night.

 Things to consider Bringing